Divi Builder Review: A Smart Choice for Agencies and Freelancers

 But again, it is the most rational option to create multiple WordPress websites thanks to its simple pricing option.
 You don’t even need to pay a yearly subscription fee if you want it.

-Another reason, it has well-established ecosystem.
+Another reason, it has a well-established ecosystem.
 If you need to extend its functionality, you can simply install a plugin you need.

 Elegant Themes (the company behind the page builder), provides an official marketplace whereby you can find related products.
 From plugins, child themes, to layouts.